Prepper First Aid Kit: Complete Checklist & Guide

 Allergies, Sensitivities, and Environment

 Use latex-free gloves and hypoallergenic tape when anyone in the household has sensitivities.
-Adjust meds and supplies for your specific environment: in hot climates, prioritize hydration, sunburn care, and heat-illness treatment.
-In cold climates, add emergency blankets and supplies for cold-exposure management.
+Adjust meds and supplies for your specific environment.
+If you’re in a hot, humid Gulf Coast climate, prioritize hydration, sunburn care, and heat-illness treatment.
+In cold climates — the PNW gets brutally cold at elevation — add emergency blankets and supplies for cold-exposure management.
 In areas with venomous snakes or insects, carry extra oral antihistamines and know that immobilization — not suction — is the correct snakebite protocol.

 Build Kits by Location and Purpose